polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/02 - An Ajax primer.md

 https://www.youtube.com/watch?v=RID0hg97Y0E

-The above technology, allows you to modify any *"widget"* on your page, from any event raised by any other *"widget"*.
+Managed Ajax allows you to modify any *"widget"* on your page, from any event raised by any other *"widget"*.
 This facilitates for a significantly less complex development model for applying changes to your page.
-Which is why knowledge about
-JavaScript becomes *optional* when you use P5.
 When creating a P5 web app, you will in fact _"feel"_ as if you are developing a Desktop Windows app, due to the above mentioned features.
 In fact, creating a highly rich Ajax app in P5, is probably _even easier_ than creating something similar in WinForms, Xamarin forms, Qt, etc.

 ### Bandwidth usage